winston1337/Instagram-Redesign/README.md

 # Instagram Redesign
 My group and I decided that we wanted to resdesign the Instagram website.
 We spent time focusing on redesigning some of the pages/things on Instagram that include the Home page, Messages, Activity/Notifications, Nav/Footer, and Explore page.
-We were able to use our knowledge and creativty to overall give Instagram a different look!
+We were able to use our knowledge and creativty to overall give Instagram a new look!

 ## Getting Started
 1. Clone this repository into your terminal --->